Ozempic dosing guide: how much to take for weight loss and more

 Can you overdose on Ozempic?

-Ozempic comes in a format that’s designed to be simple and straightforward to use.
-It comes in a prefilled injector pen with a simple dial that you can turn to select your prescribed dose before giving yourself the injection.
+Ozempic comes in a form that’s designed to be simple and straightforward to use.
+It comes in a prefilled injector pen with a dial that you can turn to select your prescribed dose before giving yourself the injection.
 This helps to make it easy for you to inject the right amount.

 Hypoglycemia is common in people with type 1 diabetes who need to take insulin to control their blood glucose levels.
-Even though less common, people with type 2 diabetes who take too much semaglutide can also develop hypoglycemia, especially if they’re already taking other diabetes medications, like insulin.
+Even though less common, people with type 2 diabetes mellitus who take too much semaglutide can also develop hypoglycemia, especially if they’re already taking other diabetes medications, like insulin.

 Fortunately, blood sugar can be easily checked with a small device called a glucometer.
 You should also monitor for symptoms of hypoglycemia, including: